The-Art-of-Hacking/h4cker/build_your_own_lab/README.md

 # Building Your Own Penetration Testing Lab

-The following are some tips and instructions on how you can build your own lab for web application penetration testing, including deploying intentionally vulnerable applications in a safe environment.
+The following are some tips and instructions on how you can build your own lab for penetration testing and to practice different defensive techniques helpful for incident response and digital forensics.

 ## Pen Testing Linux Distributions